What to do with kids at Disney’s Grand Floridian Resort!

 ELEGANT AND FAMILY FRIENDLY

-However, if you are looking for a hotel conveniently located to the parks, don’t overlook the Grand Floridian simply because you fear your children will lose out on the Disney experience.
+However, if you are looking for a hotel conveniently located to the theme parks, don’t overlook the Grand Floridian simply because you fear your children will lose out on the Disney experience or break something!

-First, although you will no doubt be awestruck by the grandiosity of the entry and foyer, when you catch your breath, take the time to look at the floor.
+First, although you will no doubt be awestruck by the grandiosity of the main lobby and foyer, when you catch your breath, take the time to look at the floor.

 Send your children on a scavenger hunt for hidden Mickey’s, Mrs. Pots, Minnie Mouse, Pluto, and more.
 They are all encased in the marble floor that sprawls around the main entrance.